Overclocking

-Let’s start with component and hardware monitoring software.
+Let’s start with monitoring software.

-Hardware Monitoring Software
+Reporting & Monitoring Software

-CPU Reporting: CPU-z
+1. CPU Reporting: CPU-z

-It’s a must-have tool in any overclockers arsenal.
+It’s a must have tool in any overclockers arsenal.

 Download from website

-GPU Reporting: GPU-z
+1. GPU Reporting: GPU-z

-GPU-z replicates what CPU-z does, but instead, as the name suggests, it reports the same statistics for your GPU.
+GPU-z replicates what CPU-z does but instead as the name suggests it reports the same statistics for your GPU.
 It’s a great tool that is used all the time for verifying GPU overclocks.

 Another must have overclocking tool.